Hey all you, People Of The Year; you are upsetting some mainstream journalists.

 I don’t think it’s time to throw the baby out with the bathwater.
 Joel Stein has put a limitation on the “relationship” he wants with his readers.
 We all do that everyday with no pretense.
 We have “working relationships”, close personal friendships, acquaintances, and lovers and family.

-You can write a content-driven blog aim AT your readers like Mr. Stein’s columns and you can have a close personal friendship blog open to all your readers’ comments and your exchanges with them like Wil Wheaton.
+You can write a content-driven blog aimed AT your readers like Mr. Stein’s columns and you can have a close personal friendship blog open to all your readers’ comments and your exchanges with them like Wil Wheaton.

 Or you can have a “hack” blog filled with advertising and pitches that does little more than collect key words that attract search engines.